battlesnake/nodejs-starter/README.md

 GRANT ALL ON node.* TO 'node'@'localhost';
 ```

+Remember to set database password in `model/db.js` if you changed it from `node-password`

 TODO
 ----
- - AJAX return XML via jade.
+ - Make AJAX return XML/HTML fragments via jade.
- - Use AJAX for page / page size change instead of reload.
+ - Use AJAX for change of page / page size instead of reloading the page.
- - AJAX return page number of edited/added item so we can request that page.
+ - Make AJAX edits/additions return page number of edited/added item so we can go to that page (via AJAX again).
- - Make the "table" jade code an include so plants and plants_ajax can share it.
+ - Make the "table rows" jade code an include so plants and plants_ajax can share it.
- - In other words, deduplicate the server code and do some proper AJAX...
- - Make the column CSS better, so they have sensible sizes (try Chrome to see the ugliness)
+ - Make the column CSS better, so they have sensible, deterministic sizes (try Chrome to see the ugliness)
+ - Makbe use Stylus to do the previous bit of styling, might as well learn it?